devopscorner/scripts/README.md

 # Installer Scripts

-Number of installer scripts for userdata pipeline
+Number of installer scripts for userdata pipeline in Amazon Linux.
+For Ubuntu distribution, will use [this](https://github.com/devopscorner/devopscorner-container/tree/main/scripts) repository.

 ## Copyright